DC's Young Conservatives Share Their Halloween Costumes: Kavanaugh, Handsy Biden, "Senator Pocahontas"

 Every year, Washingtonians dress in news-cycle-inspired Halloween costumes like Binders Full of Women, Sean Spicer in the Bushes, Swole Ruth Bader Ginsburg, and Ted Cruz as the Zodiac Killer.
 For many, this year’s midterm elections are no excuse for not bringing your A-game.
-Take R Street Institute digital media manager Shoshana Weissmann, who crafted a Joe Biden-getting-handsy-with-Stephanie Carter costume:
+Take R Street Institute digital media manager Shoshana Weissmann, who back in 2015 crafted a Joe Biden-getting-handsy-with-Stephanie Carter costume that’s seen lot of recent web traction:

 I'm very happy with the outcome of my Stephanie Carter/Joe Biden costume pic.twitter.com/ps8cQ3Gt8s